Changing Tax Rates

 Advanced users can also use SQL to update tax rates.
 This is useful and can save time if you are updating multiple rules.

 To do this, run an SQL update query on the WHMCS database using a tool like phpMyAdmin:

 UPDATE tbltax SET taxrate=20 WHERE taxrate=17.5;

-If you also wish to use SQL to update existing but unpaid invoices that are due on or after the change date, then you could use this query:
+If you want to use SQL to update existing but unpaid invoices that are due on or after the change date, you could use this query:

 UPDATE tblinvoices SET taxrate=20,tax=subtotal*0.2,total=subtotal+tax-credit WHERE status='Unpaid'

 Subscriptions and Tax Rate Changes

 If you have selected Exclusive Tax or enabled Deduct Tax Amount, VAT rate changes may result in a new invoice total compared with the previous invoice.
 This will have an impact for those clients paying via a fixed amount subscription agreement via gateways like PayPal® and 2Checkout.

 This will require manual steps to ensure that clients are paying the correct amount.
 If you anticipate this issue for your clients, cancel the existing subscription and create a new subscription from the next issued invoice to avoid overpayments or interruptions in service.